 44. Eek Out Time Between Treatments Such As Haircuts And Waxing

 Leaving it an extra week/day or two could mean significantly less appointments over the year – and significant savings too!

-There are some great online shops that offer discounts on beauty products – my favourite at the moment is Gorgeous.
+There are some great online shops that offer discounts on beauty products – my favourites at the moment are Gorgeous, LookFantastic, and Beauty Pie.